 Protect a drywall ceiling with primer or primer and paint before adding any ceiling textures.
 Texture, such as popcorn or the flatter knockdown version, typically doesn't need a primer finish, and only needs paint if you want to change the color.
 The bumpier the texture, the longer the primer roller nap needs to be to fill the hills and valleys effectively.
 You can use a paint sprayer instead, for better coverage.

 If It's Wood

-For varnished, stained or weathered wood, use oil-based primer, but not before sanding off at least a little sheen and any loose bits -- protect yourself with safety glasses and a dust mask.
+For varnished, stained or weathered wood, use oil-based primer, but not before sanding off at least a little sheen and any loose bits.
+Protect yourself with safety glasses and a dust mask.

 If It's Painted

 If the existing paint is water based, and ceiling paint typically is, skip the primer and simply prepare the surface for new paint by cleaning it and removing flaking paint.
-If it's oil-based, however, you cannot apply water-based paint over it without first applying a bonding primer.
+If it's oil-based, however, you can't apply water-based paint over it without first applying a bonding primer.
 The bonding primer may be latex or oil based, but as the name implies, it bonds or grips "slick" but clean, tight surfaces.

 If you aren't sure if the existing ceiling paint is oil-based, wipe a little non-acetone nail-polish remover over it, using a clean rag.
 If paint color transfers to the rag, it's water based.
 To reduce the coats you need when you change the ceiling paint color, have the primer tinted to match.

 Homes built before 1978 are likely to have paint that contains lead, according to the EPA.
 If you own an older home, have your local health department test the paint for lead content before sanding or dealing with flaking paint.